quat1024/super-decaying-simulator-2022/README.md

 * make any generating flower experience passive decay;
 * set the decay time per-flower.

-The Hydroangeas can't be made *not* passive, and its decay time can't be set longer than the default of 72000 ticks :), but everything else is fair game.
+The Hydroangeas can't be made *not* passive, and its decay time can't be set longer than the default of 72000 ticks :) But everything else is fair game.

-Addon flowers get piled together under `other_flowers`.
-This is a hack; get in touch if you want something better.
+Addon flowers get piled together under `other_flowers`, this is a hack, get in touch if you want something better.

 # Mana Statistics